Almond & Berry Yogurt Breakfast Parfait

-This refreshing dessert is the perfect finish to a summer barbecue.
+This dessert is a cinch to make.
 The fruit needs only to be heated, so cooking time is short.
-For a variation on this recipe, soak the fruit in orange juice before grilling.
+For a twist, soak the fruit in orange juice before grilling.
+Or vary the fruit - try watermelon and pineapple.

 When I was a kid, these were my favourite cookies.
 Still are.
 This recipe uses large-flake rolled oats and has just the right amount of raisins.
 They're a hit with adults and kids.
 For variety, substitute dark chocolate chips (or coarsely chopped…